Texas Department of Aging and Disability Services

 Note: See also Section 17000, Critical Incident and Death Reporting.

 In accordance with 40 TAC, Chapter 9, Subchapter D, §9.178(w), HCS program providers must report the death of an individual in their HCS program to DADS and the service coordinator by the end of the next business day following the death or the program provider's learning of the death.
-Reports to DADS are made via telephone or email to the WS&C risk assessment coordinators (RACs).
-The RACs collect specific information regarding the death from the program provider and may request additional records, depending on the conditions existing at the time of death.
-The Death Review Group (DRG), which is made up of the WS&C RACs and a WS&C registered nurse, meets routinely to review the circumstances surrounding each death.
-Additional regulatory follow up, including an intermittent review, may be scheduled to evaluate the program provider's compliance with HCS or TxHmL certification principles as the result of the DRG review.
+Form 8493, Notification to DADS Regarding a Death in HCS, TxHmL and DBMD Programs, must be faxed to 512-438-4148, Waiver Survey and Certification (WS&C).
+The risk assessment coordinators (RACs) collect specific information regarding the death from the program provider and may request additional records, depending on the conditions existing at the time of death.
+The Death Review Group (DRG), which is made up of the WS&C RACs, RAC RNs and RAC manager, meets routinely to review the circumstances surrounding each death.
+Additional regulatory follow up, including an intermittent review, may be scheduled to evaluate the program provider's compliance with HCS or Texas Home Living certification principles as the result of the DRG review.

 14510 Death Review Policy and Procedures